Simplify your transition to the NGSS while implementing three dimensional exploration and discovery.

 The iExplore Academy

-Our professional development program walks you through each step of NGSS implementation through discovery-based learning without the confusion and overwhelm.
+Our professional development program walks you through each step of NGSS implementation through three-dimensional, discovery-based learning without the confusion and overwhelm.
 Our program offers...

 A CLEAR PATH